ibm-cloud-docs/openshift/data-portability.md

     ```
     {: pre}

 1. Create a backup of the cluster.
-The following command backs up all PVCs, PVs, and pods in the `default` namespace.
+The following command backs up all PVCs, PVs, and pods from the `default` namespace.
 You can also apply filters to target specific resources or namespaces.
     ```sh
     velero backup create mybackup --include-resources pvc,pv,pod --default-volumes-to-fs-backup --snapshot-volumes=false --include-namespaces default --exclude-namespaces kube-system,test-namespace
     ```